MasrourTawfik/images_segmentation_prompt/Documentation/scripts/building-Blocks/pytorch.rst

    <p style="text-align: justify;"><span style="color:#000080;">

-    If you have a GPU and want to install the GPU version of PyTorch, replace `cpuonly` with `cudatoolkit`.
+    If you have a GPU and want to install the GPU version of PyTorch, replace <strong>cpuonly</strong> with <strong>cudatoolkit</strong>.
 For example:
     </span></p>